Who are they?

 Once a client request comes in, the agency sends out a job spec to all relevant tutors (matching both skill set, geography and personality), with Katie Jayne ‘personally choosing the best fit for each family’.
 This takes between 24 hours to a week if demand is especially high.

-Agency follows up first session, then keeps in touch with families every couple of months, and tutors give parents the low-down at the end of each lesson (currently in person or in writing, but soon to be via tutor software – which will also allow parents to leave reviews about tutors).
-Most say feedback is excellent, although one parent told us, ‘more detailed information about the child’s progress would be helpful as it’s quite hard to read between the lines of more generalised comments’.
+Agency follows up first session, then keeps in touch with families every couple of months, and tutors give parents the low-down at the end of each lesson.
+Most say feedback is excellent, although one parent told us, ‘more detailed information about the child’s progress would be helpful as it’s quite hard to read between the lines of more generalised comments’ (the agency says this is no longer relevant as their new software provides a detailed summary of each session).

 No training for tutors ‘as most are current teachers and receiving up to date training, although I would like to develop further team building occasions,’ says Katie Jayne, whose tutors say she is on the ball when it comes to resources eg past papers.